BackyardBrains/ComputationalSpikerBox/README.md

 ## Future Directions

-- **Additional Models**: You can import new or extended neuron models (e.g., Hodgkin–Huxley, heart pacemaker cells).
+- **Additional Models**: You can import new or extended neuron models (e.g., Hodgkin–Huxley-Serbe, heart pacemaker cells).
 - **Deeper ML**: Train your own classifiers with new sensor data (using [Edge Impulse](https://studio.edgeimpulse.com/)).
 - **Advanced Lab Activities**: Introduce noise, bursting phenomena, or combined synaptic inputs for more complex lessons.